cytoscape/cytoscape.js-edgehandles/README.md

 $('#cy').cytoscapeEdgehandles({
 	preview: true, // whether to show added edges preview before releasing selection
 	handleSize: 10, // the size of the edge handle put on nodes
-	handleColor: "#ff0000", // the colour of the handle and the line drawn from it
+	handleColor: '#ff0000', // the colour of the handle and the line drawn from it
-	handleLineType: "straight", // can be "straight" for a straight line or "draw" for a draw-as-you-go line
+	handleLineType: 'ghost', // can be 'ghost' for real edge, 'straight' for a straight line, or 'draw' for a draw-as-you-go line
 	handleLineWidth: 1, // width of handle line in pixels
 	hoverDelay: 150, // time spend over a target node before it is considered a target selection
 	enabled: true, // whether to start the plugin in the enabled state
 	edgeType: function( sourceNode, targetNode ){
-		// can return "flat" for flat edges between nodes or "node" for intermediate node between them
+		// can return 'flat' for flat edges between nodes or 'node' for intermediate node between them
-		// returning null/undefined means an edge can't be added between the two nodes return "flat";
+		// returning null/undefined means an edge can't be added between the two nodes return 'flat';
 	},
 	loopAllowed: function( node ){
 		// for the specified node, return whether edges from itself to itself are allowed